charnad/vagrant-ubuntu-box-builder/README.md

 This script will:

- 1. download the Ubuntu 12.04 alternate server, 64bit iso
+ 1. download the Ubuntu 14.04 server, 64bit iso
  2. ... do some magic to turn it into a vagrant box file
  3. output package.box